The key to being a effective presenter is simple to understand but not so easy to use.

-The second is the mindful presenter.
+The second is the effective presenter.

-The mediocre presenter’s thought process:
+The mediocre presenter’s thought process, they:

-They fill slides with as much information as they can
+Fill slides with as much information as they can

-They focus on impressing their audience
+Focus on impressing their audience

-They believe that more is best
+Believe that more is best

-They give little thought to their audience
+Give little thought to their audience

-They open their minds long before they open their laptops
+Open their minds long before they open their laptops

-They think seriously about what they have to say and why it matters
+Think seriously about what they have to say and why it matters

-They think deeply about who their audience are and why they care
+Focus deeply about who their audience are and why they care

-They craft a message that is clear and compelling
+Craft a message that is clear and compelling

-They put themselves in their audience’s shoes
+Put themselves in their audience’s shoes

-The focus on connecting with their audience, not impressing them
+Focus on connecting with their audience, not impressing them

-They practice by internalising their message and practicing their verbal and non-verbal expression of that message – getting feedback
+Practice by internalising their message and practicing their verbal and non-verbal expression of that message – getting feedback

 Mind to Mind

-The mindful presenter considers, crafts, practices and delivers their presentation in the knowledge that whoever their audience is, they are presenting mind to mind.
+The effective presenter considers, crafts, practices and delivers their presentation in the knowledge that whoever their audience is, they are presenting mind to mind.
 Scientific research tells us that ‘the mind is not just a product of brain activity.’
 That challenges the long held notion that its sufficient to simply dump data on our colleagues and clients.

 Few would doubt the idea that the mind is a powerful tool.
 We all know that the effectiveness of a tool of any description is dependent on the way we use it.
 In the case of our mind, if it’s something we take for granted and give little thought or attention to, we will present in the same way that everyone else does.